Broccoli for babies

 9–11 months

-- Serve bite-sized very soft florets or chopped broccoli mixed into mashed potato, rice, or scrambled egg.
+Serve bite-sized very soft florets or chopped broccoli mixed into mashed potato, rice, or scrambled egg.
+Try broccoli “tots” or patties for varied texture.

 12+ months

-- Offer small soft florets or finely chopped broccoli for pincer grip practice.
+Offer small soft florets or finely chopped broccoli for pincer grip practice.
+Add to pasta, stir-fries, soups, and curries.
+Introduce lightly sautéed broccoli once chewing is reliable.

 Choking hazards & safety